l3marr/labrepot3/index.md

 (and so on..)

 ## 3).
 Using the -type option
+* The `-type` option is useful because it allows you to search for files based on its type for example, a txt file.
 > We can search based on type (Ex: file or directory) using the `type` option
 * `find stringsearch-data -type f`